 We will not only write poems in this class, we will also read them.
-The poems I assign will vary according to the needs of the class, so it is important if you are absent to make sure you get in touch with me or one of your classmates to find out the reading assignment.
+The poems I assign will vary according to the needs of the class, so it is important if you are absent to make sure you check Blackboard for the latest assignments.